 The Norco College Technology Committee is the shared governance committee that engages in discussions regarding all college technology matters.
 Its membership, decision-making process, scope and other items are defined in the Technology Committee Role & Responsibilities and the Norco College Technology Principles and Guidelines.
-The committee keeps abreast of technology needs and is responsible for creating, maintaining, and updating the Technology Plan, which it reviews annually and makes appropriate changes as needed, technology principles, guidelines, and procedures, as well as prioritizing allocation of technology resources.
+The committee keeps abreast of technology needs and is responsible for creat-ing and approving the Technology Plan, which it reviews annually and makes appropriate changes as needed, technology policies and procedures, as well as prioritizing allocation of technology resources.